BlazeBullet/BlazeBullet/README.md

 ## Features

-    Added PWA
-    Removed ElectronNET
-    Removed Electron Shell
+    Progressive Web App
+    Plugin Store
+    Config Store
+    Theme Store

 ## Installation and Usage

 ```
 Step 1.
 Install the latest build
 Step 2.
 Run OpenBullet2 as usual
 Step 3.
-Install the PWA in the URL bar (one time)
+Install the PWA in the URL bar (one time, leaves icon on desktop)
 Step 4.
 Enjoy!
 ```